ECON 7071 - Intermediate Macroeconomics IID

 The full timetable of all activities for this course can be accessed from Course Planner.

 On successful completion of this course, students will be able to:

-- Construct and present an argument by applying theoretical concepts that economists use in their deliberations.
+3. Construct models and present an argument by applying theoretical concepts that economists use in their deliberations.

 University Graduate Attributes

 This course will provide students with an opportunity to develop the Graduate Attribute(s) specified below: